Sunman in Ripley County, Indiana — The American Midwest (Great Lakes)

 Erected by Historic Hoosier Hills RC&D. (Marker Number 20.)

 Other nearby markers.
-At least 8 other markers Saint John Lutheran Church (approx. 3.2 miles away); Raider's Steal the Priest's Horses (approx. 5˝ miles away); General John Morgan (approx. 5.6 miles away); Whitlatch Clinic (approx. 6 miles away); a different marker also named General John Morgan (approx. 6.4 miles away); Union Noose Tightening (approx. 6.6 miles away); Dover (approx. 8.3 miles away); a different marker also named General John Morgan (approx. 8.3 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Saint John Lutheran Church (approx. 3.2 miles away); Raiders Steal the Priest’s Horses (approx. 5˝ miles away); General John Morgan (approx. 5.6 miles away); Milan Miracle (approx. 6 miles away); Whitlatch Clinic (approx. 6 miles away); Moore's Hill United Methodist Church (approx. 6.3 miles away); Moores Hill College (approx. 6.4 miles away); Moore Hall (approx. 6.4 miles away).

 Credits.
 This page was last revised on November 30, 2016.
-This page originally submitted on November 29, 2016, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 228 times since then and 61 times this year.
+It was originally submitted on November 29, 2016, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 674 times since then and 75 times this year.
 Photos: 1, 2, 3, 4. submitted on November 29, 2016, by Tom Bosse of Jefferson City, Tennessee. • Bernard Fisher was the editor who published this page.